rottenroddan/Propulsion/README.md

 UPDATE as of August 19th: Started working on the Neural Network more.
 Refactoring it since last time I worked on it I was using Matrices, rather Tensors would make it easier to work with big data with many inputs all at once.
 Convolutional network doesn't seem so out of grasp.

+*ALOT* of refactoring, design decisions as far as the Tensor class is concerned.